top of page

 Stettler Trap Club at a Glance

-Come join us at the Stettler Trap Club for Trap Shooting fun every Wednesday night at 7:00 pm (weather permitting).
+Come join us at the Stettler Trap Club for Trap Shooting fun every Wednesday night at 6:00 pm and Sundays at 1:00 pm (weather permitting).
 Everyone is welcome, experience is not necessary and coaching is available if needed.
-All you need to bring is your firearm and some ammo.
+All you need to bring is your firearm and ammunition.
 Come try it out or contact us to purchase an annual membership.

 The Range